hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_meteor_shower_with_bright_streaks__5a0e1d68-48f6-429a-8ede-1ec13d97221c-0_1.content.md

 <!--font:Montserrat-->

-# Night Sky: Free Background Image for Your Device
+# Free Night Sky Background for Your Device

 Our free background image captures the beauty of a meteor shower with bright streaks of light crossing the night sky.
 But it's more than just a stunning visual addition to your device.
 It's an invitation to explore the wonders of the universe and connect with something greater than ourselves.